How Long Does it Take to Get a Green Card?

 How Long Does it Take to Get a Green Card

-After completing and filing the appropriate paperwork, many immigrants are left wondering, “How long does it take to get a Green Card?”
-The procedure to get a Green Card, move to the U.S., and become a citizen is a lengthy and complicated one.
+After completing and filing the appropriate paperwork, many immigrants are left wondering, how long does the process take?
+The procedure to receive a Green Card, move to the U.S., and become a citizen is a lengthy and complicated one.
 In addition to the detailed forms, you have other documentation and fees to submit.

 The process of getting a green card is a complex and potentially lengthy one.
 Engaging the assistance of a skilled immigration attorney experienced specifically in these matters can help you ensure that your documents are all correctly filled out and filed.
 Let the sympathetic lawyers at Tadeo & Silva Attorneys at Law advise and represent you.

-How Long Does it Take to Get a Green Card in the US
+How Long Does it Take for a Green Card in the US

 The length of time it takes to become a lawful permanent resident, or a green card holder, depends on many factors: the manner of entry, whether the applicant is in the U.S. or in their home country, whether the applicant will need inadmissibility waivers, the local office adjudicating their application (or consular office if the applicant is outside the U.S.), the status of the petitioner, the relationship between the petitioner and the applicant, among other factors.
 Obtaining lawful permanent residence is a complex process that requires the expertise of an immigration attorney in order to prevent additional delays.
 It is important to point out that processing times are currently increasing due to the Trump Administration policy changes.

-How Long Does it Take to Get a Green Card After Marriage
+How Long For a Green Card After Marriage

 The amount of time it takes for obtaining a green card depends in part on who is sponsoring the process.
-So, how long does it take to get a green card after marriage?
 The total wait time for marriage-based approval ranges between 10 to 38 months.
 This is dependent upon whether you are married to a U.S. citizen or green card holder and whether you reside in the U.S. or outside of it.

 Generally, if your spouse is a U.S. citizen who resides in the U.S., it takes 10-13 months.
 If he or she is a U.S. citizen living elsewhere, it takes 11-17 months.
 If your spouse is a green card holder, however, it takes longer.
 If he or she resides in the U.S. it takes 23-32 months.
 If not, then it will be 29-38.